Drug & Alcohol Rehab County Durham & Near County Durham

 However, you will be highly advised to remain at your drug and alcohol rehab and finish your addiction treatment.

-- Leaving during detox can be fatal: If a patient is undergoing medication prescribed by an addiction physician in order to overcome severe withdrawal symptoms, it can be incredibly dangerous for them to quit during this process.
+- Leaving rehab during detox can be fatal: If a patient is undergoing medication prescribed by an addiction physician in order to overcome severe withdrawal symptoms, it can be incredibly dangerous for them to quit during this process.
 This is because they will not be adhering to the course of medication prescribed, and their withdrawal symptoms will intensify in the absence of medical supervisors.

-- Abandoning long term coping mechanisms: In order to overcome addiction, patients will need to undergo cognitive and behavioural treatment.
+- Abandoning long term coping mechanisms: In order to overcome addiction, rehab patients will need to undergo cognitive and behavioural treatment.
 This will help them develop healthier coping mechanisms and will prevent them from self medicating in the future.
 Cognitive and behavioural therapy will help patients become more rational, self aware, and constructive with their life.

-- Relapsing can lead to worse consumption habits: If a patient leaves addiction treatment, their likelihood of relapsing is incredibly high.
+- Relapsing can lead to worse consumption habits: If a patient leaves addiction treatment, their likelihood of relapsing after rehab is incredibly high.
 While a relapse does not always signify “failure” during treatment, relapsing without the necessary support surrounding the addicted person can lead to heavier consumption habits, more intense withdrawal symptoms, severe mental and physical health effects, and more.

 Does Drug and Alcohol Rehab in Durham or near County Durham for Teens Work?